APNIC Document identity

 - Lack of discussion on the mailing lists for more than one year

-- Low attendance at SIG sessions
+- Low attendance at SIG forums

 If a SIG is dissolved, all associated mailing lists will be closed for subscription, but the public archives will remain on the APNIC website.